Vaughn, Kansas State hold off Texas Tech for 31-21 win

 Halfway through the second quarter, Kansas State’s Skylar Thompson was hit and injured his right arm.
 He watched the second half from the sideline in a sling after going 5 of 10 for 33 yards and a passing touchdown.

-Highly-touted freshman Will Howard, who took over for Thompson, completed 7 of 12 passes and looked poised in first game as a Wildcat.
+Highly-touted freshman Will Howard, who took over for Thompson, completed 7 of 12 passes and looked poised in his first game as a Wildcat.

+“I prepare every week like I’m the starter,” Howard said.
+“Skylar has helped me watching film and has been a great mentor for me so I felt ready.”

+Vaughn and Howard are just two of many freshman that stepped on the field, because of injuries and that Klieman believes they can make a difference for the team this season.

+“I think this is a special class,” Howard said.
+“The more we come together, the more we gel, and the seniors are teaching us very well.”

 Kansas State (2-1, 2-0 Big 12) blocked a punt for the third straight game and took advantage two plays later with a 12-yard touchdown pass from Thompson to Briley Moore which opened up the scoring.
+The Wildcats are the first team to block a punt in the first three games since Memphis did it in 2008.

+“I’ve never been a part of that,” Kleiman said.
+“The players lock into the coaches design and it shows.”

 It was Moore again in the fourth quarter who eluded two defenders for a 66-yard catch and the Wildcats scored on the next play on a 4-yard TD run by Harry Trotter to regain the lead 24-21.